 The Bid Name field allows you to identify the convention (or bidding treatment) of which the current bid is a part, such as Stayman or Takeout Double.

 Each bid/convention name has a Selected field (which will be described in detail later).
-When you choose a bid name from the drop-down list, its Selected field is displayed in the Cnv box.
+When you choose a bid name from the drop-down list, its Selected field is displayed in the Sel box.

-You can select or deselect a convention by changing the Cnv box contents.
+You can select or deselect a convention by double-clicking the Sel cell on the grid.
 This selects or deselects a convention for all entries in the database which include this bid name.
-It also selects or deselects any entries whose Use Against field reference this bid name.

-This is how you choose which conventions you and your opponents will be using.
+This is how you choose which conventions you will be using.

 The Subcategory name allows you to select bidding options within a convention, such as Takeout Double: Resp.Dbl - Unbids or Takeout Double: Resp.Dbl - Minors where Takeout Double is the convention name and the text after the colon is the Subcategory name.
 These are alternative treatments.
-When you select or deselect one it affects all entries which reference that specific subcategory in its Bid Name or Use Against fields.
+When you select or deselect one it affects all entries which reference that specific subcategory in its Bid Name field.

-The subcategory code is displayed in and can be changed in the Sub box. which is the 2nd box on the left in the Bid frame.
+The subcategory code can be changed by double-clicking the Sub cell on the grid.

 The Pct field allows you to, among other things, select or deselect one, specific entry.
 We often come across conflicting opinions about the best bid for a particular hand specification.
 We usually put different entries in for each bid and show them as alternatives by giving them the same Bid Order Number and deselecting one of them.